GOP-controlled Arizona county refuses to certify election

 Arizona was long a GOP stronghold, but this month Democrats won most of the highest profile races over Republicans who aggressively promoted Trump’s 2020 election lies.
 Kari Lake, the GOP candidate for governor who lost to Hobbs, and Mark Finchem, the candidate for secretary of state, have refused to acknowledge their losses.
 They blame Republican election officials in Maricopa County for a problem with some ballot printers.

 Navajo, a rural Republican-leaning county, and Coconino, which is staunchly Democratic, voted to certify on Monday.
-In conservative Yavapai County, residents cited problems in Maricopa County in urging the Board of Supervisors not to approve the election results.
-The meeting was underway.
+In conservative Yavapai County, supervisors unanimously voted to canvass the results despite their own misgivings and several dozen speakers urging them not to.

 State Elections Director Kori Lorick has said the machines are properly certified for use in elections.
 She wrote in a letter last week that the state would sue to force Cochise County supervisors to certify, and if they don't do so by the deadline for the statewide canvass on Dec.
 5, the county's votes would be excluded.
 That move threatens to flip the victor in at least two close races — a U.S. House seat and state schools chief — from a Republican to a Democrat.